Guides

 The withAssertion wrapper

 withAssertion wraps your edge function handler with automatic assertion verification, so you don't have to repeat the boilerplate on every endpoint.
+It also handles the counter compare-and-swap that is easy to get wrong when implementing verification by hand.

 Basic usage